-Level keys next (on the bench), squaring and spacing as you go.
-Keysteps support the leveling sample keys, which support the straightedge.
+Level keys next (on the workbench), squaring and spacing as you go.
+Keysteps, pre-set in the piano, support the leveling sample keys, which support the straightedge.
 Level sharps and naturals in the same passes, settling keys thoroughly before and after each round.

-If needed, rough in any elements that are very out of spec (see the Regulation Protocol) and set dip to what the samples indicated (to be refined later by aftertouch).
+If needed, rough in any elements that are very out of spec (see the Regulation Protocol) and set dip to what your regulating samples indicated (to be refined later by aftertouch).
 Space backchecks and set naturals to check as high as possible without upswing tail-scraping.
 Set sharps to match naturals.
-And set spring tension now that backchecking height is correct.
+And set spring tension, now that backchecking height is correct.

-Then, set jack-to-knuckle position, regulating to samples using a straightedge section-by-section and under-lighting them with a Lighting Rail.
-Place the Regulating Rack set at hammerline just behind the hammers (with lights plugged in) and wink the hammers to set repetition height.
-Now, set hammerline, letoff and drop (measured with Gauge Keys), and refine aftertouch by dip and backchecks by playing hammers into check off the Regulating Rack.
+Then, set jack-to-knuckle position, regulating to samples using a straightedge and under-lighting with a Lighting Rail.
+Place the Regulating Rack set at hammerline (with lights plugged in) just back from hammer crowns and wink hammers to set repetition height.
+Now, set hammerline, letoff (measured with Gauge Keys) and drop, and refine aftertouch by dip and backchecks by playing hammers into check off the Regulating Rack.

 For some jobs, you are now done.
 But for others, you are ready to weigh off.
 This step adds evenness and further simplifies voicing.

-Then, perform a refinement pass to the regulation as needed, fast and fun, a polishing of your work…
+Then, a refinement pass, fast and fun, a polishing of your work…

 Back to the Piano